Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 categories: iniciante
 disqus: true
 ---
+Add the Server IP to MCPE to Play!

+Step By Step
 1.Open Minecraft PE 0.15.0
 2.Tap Play - Friends
 3.Tap the Add Server Icon (Right of the ‘Add Friend’).